-Some of the more popular resource packs our Shop have been those that are created to be used with hand-drawn or doodled designs.
-While we aim to provide resources that are as useful as possible, there may be times when you need a specific design element that you can’t find anywhere.
-In that case, you can create your own, and in the tutorial later in this post we’ll show you how.
+While there are loads of pre-made graphic design elements available at sites like Envato Elements, there may be times when you need a specific design element you can’t find anywhere.
+In that case, you can create your own, and in this post, we’ll show you how.

 Hand Drawn Arrows Tutorial

-We’ll be creating a small set of hand-drawn resources, but using the techniques covered in this post you’ll be able to create as much or as little as you need.
-While stock resources can be great for saving time in your design process, creating your own resources can often be a lot of fun, and with hand-drawn design this is definitely the case.
+We’ll be creating a small set of hand-drawn resources, but using the techniques covered in this post, you’ll be able to create as much or as little as you need.
+You can also use the same techniques and steps to create other things aside from arrows.
+While stock resources can be great for saving time in your design process, creating your own resources is a lot of fun, and with hand-drawn design, this is definitely the case.

 To follow this tutorial you’ll need: